harrytwright/Pastel/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
-Pastel is written in Swift 4. iOS 8.0+ Required
+Pastel is written in Swift 4.2. iOS 8.0+ Required (Swift 4 is supported)

 ## Installation